-Rising Fields is a public art project by Leah Gauthier dedicated to the revival of rare and endangered food plants
+Rising Fields is a public art project by Leah Gauthier dedicated to the revival of rare and endangered herb and berry plants

-including the Marshall Strawberry, Fish Pepper, Boston Marrow Squash.
-Pawpaw, Moon and Stars Watermelon, Granite Beauty Apple, Early Blood Turnip-Rooted Beet, Mayflower Bean and Green Mountain Potato.
-She is currently raising funds to purchase a 3-5 acre plot of land in Southern Mainie to serve as a permanent refuge for these plants.
+including the Marshall Strawberry.
+She is currently raising funds to purchase a 3-5 acre plot of land in Mid-Coast Maine to serve as a permanent refuge for these plants.

-Since 2006 Leah has been lovingly working to help restore the Marshall strawberry, once deemed by James Beard, the father of American gastronomy, as the tastiest berry ever grown.
-It was on Slow Food's most endangered foods list just 5 short years ago.
-Starting with a single runner from what was then the last 3 living Marshall plants housed at the USDA Germplasm Reposity in Corvaliis Oregon, she now has 700 plants and counting.
-To read more about the Marshall Strawberry and join in the effort to revive this American treasure by adopting one of your very own click here.
-Now Leah wants to differsify her efforts to include other plants.
+Since 2006 Leah has been lovingly working to help restore the Marshall Strawberry, once deemed by James Beard, the father of American gastronomy, as the tastiest berry ever grown.
+It was on Slow Food's most endangered foods list just 6 short years ago.
+Starting with a single runner from what was then the last 3 living Marshall plants housed at the USDA Germplasm Reposity in Corvaliis Oregon, she now has a base crop of 100 plants.
+From those plants, over 400 have been adopted out across the U.S. To read more about the Marshall Strawberry and join in the effort to revive this American treasure by adopting one of your very own click here.
+Now Leah wants to differsify her efforts to include other rare berries and endangered medicinal/dye plants.

 The recent wave of small scale organic farms are a hopeful sign things are changing.
 But these farmers also have to

 earn a living, and lower producing plants like the Marshall and some of the other plants we will be caring for will most likely not stand a chance anytime soon.
 But a safe home at Rising Fields will ensure these plants will still be around for future generations to enjoy and help ensure a healthy food supply for all.

 Lend A Hand!